ludmilagd/SocialMediaUsageImpact/README.md

-# Project-Social Media Usage Correlation with Suicide Rates
+# Social Media Usage Correlation with Suicide Rates

 The purpose of this project is to examine the impact of social media on society specifically to the suicide rate in different generations.